20% off your first purchase with code: SHOP24

 If you have mix of picture books and chapter books, you’ll probably want bins in several sizes.
 I also find it helpful to have one color for fiction and another color for non-fiction books.
 This makes it easy for students to know where to look.

-small book baskets to organize classroom library
+small book baskets

 Labels for Bins, Baskets, and Books